syamfarh/tp/docs/UserGuide.md

 ## Product Overview

 The FAPro User Guide is designed to assist financial advisors (FAs) in optimising their client management.
 It aims to improve the quality of life for FAs by providing a comprehensive, user-centric resource that enables them to efficiently track large numbers of contacts and manage their clients in one central platform.

-This guide is intended to empower FAs, with the knowledge and skills needed to make the most out of FAPro, ultimately enhancing their ability to provide financial services effectively.
+This guide is intended to empower FAs (who posses basic knowledge on Microsoft Excel, with the knowledge and skills needed to make the most out of FAPro, ultimately enhancing their ability to provide financial services effectively.

 FAPro allows FAs to effortlessly organise and maintain a large database of contacts.
 Keep detailed client profiles, track interactions, and categorise contacts for targeted engagement.

 This guide is organised into sections for easy reference.
 Use the table of contents to jump to specific topics, and utilise hyperlinks for quick access to related content.

 Throughout the guide, we'll provide tips and best practices to help you make the most of FAPro's features and optimise your workflow.
 A glossary of key terms is included to ensure you understand the technical jargon used in FAPro.

 ## Quick Start